offen/docker-volume-backup/docs/how-tos/handle-file-uploads-using-third-party-tools.md

 # Handle file uploads using third party tools

-If you want to use a non-supported storage backend, or want to use a third party (e.g. rsync, rclone) tool for file uploads, you can build a Docker image containing the required binaries off this one, and call through to these in lifecycle hooks.
+If you want to use an unsupported storage backend, or want to use a third party (e.g. rsync, rclone) tool for file uploads, you can build a Docker image containing the required binaries off this one, and call through to these in lifecycle hooks.

 For example, if you wanted to use `rsync`, define your Docker image like this: